 STEP 5 – Negotiation and Contract

 It may take a few tries to get it right but hang in there.
 You’re on your way, and I’m here for you.

 As your Realtor®, I will use my negotiation skills and training to ensure you get the best possible deal.

 Once you and the seller have agreed to terms, your offer is officially accepted!
 At this point, escrow is opened, usually with a Title Company.
 During the escrow period, you can and should have a licensed inspector check the home’s condition so that you are aware of any potential issues.

 As your Realtor®, I will help you select reputable, licensed inspectors who will review the home inside and out, top and bottom.
-If you need to negotiate with the seller for any repairs, I will work my hardest to get you the best deal.
-I will also closely monitor the escrow process to make sure all requirements and terms of the contract are met on time.
+If you need to negotiate with the seller for any repairs, I will work hard to get you the best deal.
+I will also closely monitor the escrow process to ensure we meet all contract requirements and terms on time.